Roncador Field: History

-The field was discovered in October 1996 and is located in P-36 block.
-The operator Petrobras had been preparing for a deepwater technical challenge such as Roncador under its PROCAP (Petrobras Technological Development Program on Deep Water Production Systems) and PROCAP-2000 initiatives.
-The field is considered to be a major breakthrough.
-It involves world's first drill pipe riser, subsea tree and early production riser (EPR) rated for 2000 m.
-Roncador has 53 production wells, 29 injection wells and is anticipated to peak in 2014.
+The field was discovered in October 1996 and is located in the P-36 block.
+The operator, Petrobras, had been preparing for a deepwater technical challenge such as Roncador under its PROCAP (Petrobras Technological Development Program on Deep Water Production Systems) and PROCAP-2000 initiatives.
+The field is considered a major breakthrough, as it involves world's first drill pipe riser, subsea tree, and early production riser (EPR) rated for 2000 m.
+Roncador has 53 production wells, 29 injection wells, and is anticipated to peak in 2014.

 Oil platform accident

 Until 2001, the field was developed using Petrobras 36 oil production platform.
 In the early hours of March 15, 2001 there were two unexplained explosions in the aft starboard column.
 At the time there were 175 people on the platform; 11 were killed.
 Following the explosions, the platform developed a 16° list, sufficient to allow down-flooding from the submerged fairlead boxes.
 Marine salvage teams tried over the weekend to save the platform by pumping nitrogen and compressed air into the tanks to expel the water, but they abandoned the rig after bad weather.
 The platform sank five days after the explosions (March 20), in 1200 m of water with an estimated 1500 t of crude oil remaining on board.